Mihailo Ivanović (politician): Biography

-During his studied in Belgrade in 1899 he was deported from Serbia with a group of Montenegrins on the grounds that they had prepared a terrorist act.
+During his studies in Belgrade in 1899 he was deported from Serbia with a group of Montenegrins on the grounds that they had prepared a terrorist act.
 He graduated from the Faculty of Law at the University of Zagreb and returned to Montenegro where he worked in the court in Nikšić.
 Later he became a member of the High Court in the Kingdom of Montenegro.

 Ivanović became a believer in Montenegrin unity with Serbia and in 1912 moved to Belgrade.
 He stayed there until king Nicholas I amnestied him and he returned once more to Montenegro.
 After the Podgorica Assembly he became a member of the Montenegrin Federalist Party.
 He was elected to the National Assembly in 1923, 1925, and 1927.

-With the establishment of an independent Montenegro during World War II under the patronage of Italy, he participated in the St. Peter's Day Parliament which was to announce a new Montenegrin government.
-After the war, he lost his citizen's rights under the communist regime for having worked with the Italians.
+With the establishment of "an independent Montenegro" during World War II under the patronage of Fascist Italy, he participated in the St. Peter's Day Parliament which was to announce a new Montenegrin government.
+After the war, he lost his citizen's rights under the communist regime for having collaborated with the Italians.